yanghui1-arch/AITrace/README.md

 Our goal is to make llm application more valuable and effortlessly improve llm capabilities.

 # Quickstart
 You can use pip install AT.
+(It's not implemented now.)
 ```bash
 pip install aitrace
 ```